dankwen/java-venn-diagram/README.md

-## README NOTES
-By: Dan Wenger
+Dan Wenger \
+2026-09-12 \
+Intro to Java \
-Java Intro Mod 3 Assignment
+Module 3 Assignment

-NOTE: I generated this spec in Gemini NotebookLM by loading the assignment requirements and my class notes, then prompted Gemini to create a README.md that we could use with AI Code Assist agents in the IDE.
+NOTE: I generated this specification in Gemini's NotebookLM.
+I provided NotebookLM with the assignment prompt and my class notes, then prompted it to generate this README.md file.
+My guidance was to generate a sepcification and phased development plan that our IDE Code Assist agents could work from to develop the project.

 # Module 3 Assignment Specification: Generic Venn Diagram Utility Class